Abboth/contacts_book/README.md

 Features

-CRUD operations for contacts (only for authenticated users)
+CRUD operations for contacts (only for authenticated users) # TODO EDITE NEW CONCEPTION

 Contact search by name, or id